 According to Statista, there were 18.9 abortions in every 100 births in the U.S.

-The state with the most Abortions
+The state with the most abortions

 As many as 30 women aged 15 – 44 have had abortions per 1,000 women in the District of Columbia.

-The church and government stand together
+Some religions and government stand together

 First National Sanctity of Human Life Day